 I grew up in the city of Grand Rapids, Michigan.
 In my earlier years, I was encouraged for my drawings of superheroes and monsters which snowballed into a lifelong pursuit of creative endeavors.
 After years of channeling science fiction and fantasy into my work, I later went on to pursue studies at Kendall College of Art & Design.
 After achieving my BFA in Illustration, I continued to paint and draw while balancing graphic design, freelance illustration, dog petting, and drum solos.
 My work took a surrealistic turn, so I uprooted my life and moved to Buffalo where I immersed myself in painting and taught young Buffalonians how to draw.
-I will receive my MFA from University at Buffalo in May 2019.
+I received my MFA from University at Buffalo.

 Teaching Philosophy and CV available upon request.